Damayan

 Rosal decided to revive her old show on GMA.
 Damayan once again premiered in the same year on GTV Channel 4 (which later became MBS, PTV and NBN) to provide humanitarian work through national television, together with her co-host William Thio.

-Aside from providing public service in the show, Damayan discussed advancements in health, since Rosal often interviewed mostly doctors, and would even provide medical assistance on occasion.
-At the same time, Rosal hosted a drama anthology Ulila on government-owned network BBC-2 from 1976 to 1980, and Kapwa Ko Mahal Ko on GMA—these particular shows earned Rosal numerous citations such as the Ramon Magsaysay Award for Public Service in 1999, Order of the Golden Heart in 2006, and the Ading Fernando Lifetime Achievement Award in the 22nd PMPC Star Awards for TV.
+At the same time, Rosal hosted a drama anthology Ulila on government-owned network BBC (now ABS-CBN) from 1976 to 1980, and Kapwa Ko Mahal Ko on GMA—these particular shows earned Rosal numerous citations such as the Ramon Magsaysay Award for Public Service in 1999, Order of the Golden Heart in 2006, and the Ading Fernando Lifetime Achievement Award in the 22nd PMPC Star Awards for TV.

-Rosal's final telecast, life after Damayan (2010-2017)

 After 35 continuous years on the airwaves, Rosal announced that she would be leaving the show.
 It ended on November 20, 2010.
-The executives of Channel 4 decided to not revive the show, out of respect for Rosal's audience.

-Currently, Rosal still works in the Philippine Red Cross as its ambassador and a member of its official Board of Governors.

-Revival as Damayan Ngayon (2017-2019)

-After a 7-year hiatus, PTV 4 is set to revive the program as Damayan Ngayon, hosted by Emilie Katigbak and William Thio, beginning Friday, October 6, 2017, right after Sentro Balita.

 Concept and legacy

 Damayan featured mostly doctors and other personalities to discuss advancements in health and public service.
 It also hosted telethons to provide financial aid to those who are in need such as typhoon victims, those with no medical assistance and others.